sascha/TokenInjectableDockerBuilder/README.md

    - Pushes the image to an ECR repository.
 3. **Custom Resource**:
    - Triggers the build process using a Lambda function (`onEvent`).
-   - Monitors the build status using another Lambda function (`isComplete`).
+   - Monitors the build status using another Lambda function (`isComplete`) which polls at the interval specified by `completenessQueryInterval` (defaulting to 30 seconds if not provided).
 4. **Outputs**:
    - `.containerImage`: Returns the Docker image for ECS.
    - `.dockerImageCode`: Returns the Docker image code for Lambda.